DualBrain/gotBASIC/smartbasic.md

 ![SmartBASIC Digital Data Pack](images/smartbasic.jpg)

 > Unlike other computers at the time, the ADAM did not have its BASIC interpreter stored in ROM.
 Instead, it featured a built-in electronic typewriter and word processor, SmartWriter, as well as the Elementary Operating System (EOS) OS kernel and the 8 KB OS-7 ColecoVision operating system.
 The SmartBASIC interpreter was delivered on a Digital Data Pack tape cassette; this version of BASIC was designed to be mostly compatible with Applesoft BASIC.
-The interpreter was developed by Randall Hyde of Lazer Microsystems.
+The interpreter was developed by [Randall Hyde](https://en.wikipedia.org/wiki/Randall_Hyde) of Lazer Microsystems; who is best known as the author of *The Art of Assembly Language* and developed a language called *High Level Assembly (HLA)*.

 I found [this "Coding Horror" blog post](https://blog.codinghorror.com/the-cult-of-coleco-adam/) of which the comments are pretty negative toward the community at the time that still were interested in the ADAM.
 In this blog post though is: